Continuum field theory of 3D topological orders with emergent fermions and braiding statistics: Conclusion and outlook

+If $3$-loop braiding and/or BR braiding are considered, the loops are allowed to carry gauge fluxes from different gauge subgroups.
+We found that for those gauge subgroups whose gauge fluxes take part in $3$-loop braiding~\cite{wang_levin1} or BR braiding~\cite{yp18prl}, their gauge charges can only be carried by bosonic particle excitations.
+This result is obtained from the incompatibility between $AAdA$ twisted term and $BB$ term within our framework of continuum field theory.
+Physically this can be interpreted as that these two topological terms have different microscopic origin (see Sec.~\ref{subsec_condensation_picture}).
+For example, when $G=\mathbb{Z}_{N_{1}}\times\mathbb{Z}_{N_{2}}$ and $3$-loop braidings are considered, all particle excitations are bosonic, i.e., emergent fermions are forbidden.
+Furthermore, we take BR topological order as an example to see how emergent fermion influences its fusion rules.

+For the future directions, it is interesting to write all compatibility conditions proposed in Ref.~\cite{zhang2021compatible} and the present work in a more symbolical way and compare the continuum-field-theoretical analysis and the mathematics of higher category.
+Due to the general belief on the bulk-boundary correspondence, we may examine the $(2+1)$D boundary theory by placing TQFTs on an open manifold, in order to understand compatibility from boundary.

-\acknowledgments This work was supported by NSFC Grant No.~12074438 and No.~12274250, Guangdong Basic and Applied Basic Research Foundation under Grant No.~2020B1515120100, and the Open Project of Guangdong Provincial Key Laboratory of Magnetoelectric Physics and Devices under Grant No.~2022B1212010008.
+\acknowledgments We thank M. Cheng for the enlightening discussions.
+Z.F.Z \& P.Y. were supported in part by NSFC Grant No.~12074438, Guangdong Basic and Applied Basic Research Foundation under Grant No.~2020B1515120100, and the Open Project of Guangdong Provincial Key Laboratory of Magnetoelectric Physics and Devices under Grant No.~2022B1212010008.
+Z.F.Z \& P.Y. were also supported in part by the Fundamental Research Funds for the Central Universities, and the Research Funds of Sun Yat-sen University.
+Q.R.W. was supported in part by NSFC Grant No.~12274250.